Walmart Stock Zooms On Joint Bid With Microsoft For TikTok As Kevin Mayer Exit Continues To Reverberate

-Walmart stock is up more than 5% — a major move for the typically sleepy large-cap shares — on news that the retail giant has teamed with Microsoft to explore a bid for TikTok’s U.S. operations.
+Walmart stock gained 5% — a major move for the typically sleepy, large-cap shares — on news today that the retail giant has teamed with Microsoft to explore a bid for TikTok’s U.S. operations.

-Microsoft, along with Oracle and Twitter, has already been in the mix as a potential acquirer of the fast-growing social platform’s U.S. operations.
+Microsoft, along with Oracle and Twitter, had already been in the mix as a potential acquirer of the fast-growing social platform’s U.S. operations.
+But the Walmart element was a surprise, and is expected to accelerate the timetable for a deal, which is expected to be announced in the next few days.
+If an agreement is reached, it would boost Walmart’s entertainment profile.
+The company earlier this year sold its video on demand service Vudu to Fandango after years of exploring ways to scale it.

+Already valued at $1.7 trillion, more than almost any U.S. company, Microsoft saw its shares move up 3% on the news.

-Owned by ByteDance, a conglomerate founded by a Chinese entrepreneur, TikTok ran afoul of U.S. officials over suspicions that it was being used for malevolent purposes by China.
+Owned by ByteDance, the conglomerate founded by a Chinese entrepreneur, TikTok ran afoul of U.S. officials over suspicions that it was being used for malevolent purposes by China.
 On August 6, President Donald Trump signed an executive order saying the company would be banned in the U.S. unless it completes a sale to a U.S.-based company.
+The company filed suit this week over the order, disclosing its spectacular growth in the federal complaint.

 “The way TikTok has integrated e-commerce and advertising capabilities in other markets is a clear benefit to creators and users in those markets,” a Walmart spokesperson told CNBC, which broke the news of the joint bid with Microsoft.
 “We believe a potential relationship with TikTok U.S. in partnership with Microsoft could add this key functionality and provide Walmart with an important way for us to reach and serve omnichannel customers as well as grow our third-party marketplace and advertising businesses.
 We are confident that a Walmart and Microsoft partnership would meet both the expectations of U.S. TikTok users while satisfying the concerns of US government regulators.”